beshur/buznik-net/readme.md

 - `npm install`, well, to install dependencies
 - `npm run build` to build assets and static html files, to test staff locally
 - `npm run deploy` to build assets (includes `build` job) and to deploy them to remote
+- `npm start` to start watcher for development.